coen-hyde/gulp-cog/README.md

 //= require dir/file1
 ```

-Then use gulp-woz in you gulp-file.
+Then use gulp-woz in you gulpfile.

 ```javascript
 var woz = require('gulp-woz');